 MAP-21 resulted in increased attention being paid to performance-based transportation planning across local, regional and statewide planning scales.
 The result has been increased communication and coordination across the national performance goal areas.
-Yet the practice of asset management remains siloed within state DOTs and often happens separate and apart from the performance-based transportation planning activities that occur within MPOs.
-At the statewide level, asset management is viewed by most as an engineering function that primarily engages engineering and maintenance staff at DOTs.
-Conversely, little attention has been placed on asset management at the MPO level where focus is placed on long-range planning.
-However, to achieve the strategic vision of transportation asset management for system preservation, measurement, monitoring and prioritization, the integration of DOT and MPO activities, and coordination in the development of TAM performance measures is necessary.
+Yet the practice of asset management can be siloed within state DOTs and often happens separate and apart from the performance-based transportation planning activities that occur within MPOs.
+However, to achieve the strategic vision of transportation asset management for system preservation, measurement, monitoring and prioritization, the integration of DOT and MPO activities, and coordination in the development of AM performance measures, may be necessary.

 The objective of this synthesis is to document DOT and MPO collaboration related to target setting, investment decisions, and performance monitoring of pavement and bridge assets for performance-based planning and programming.

 Information to be gathered includes (but is not limited to):

 · AM related activities that have prompted DOT/MPO collaboration

 · How development and implementation of the Transportation Asset Management Plan (TAMP) informs the long-range planning activities at MPOs and DOTs

 · Activities states are undertaking to promote asset preservation and target setting at MPOs

 · Efficiencies and innovations generated from the integration of long-range MPO planning and DOT-led AM activities